-Notes about issue randomness_in_ocaml_custom_executables in unstable
+Notes about issue randomness_in_ocaml_custom_executables in bullseye

 |Suites:||stretch / buster / bullseye / bookworm / unstable / experimental|